mvysny/vaadin-on-kotlin/docs/creating_ui.md

 This code builds a component *hierarchy* (a tree of components, in this case fields nested in a form layout).
 The components' client-side code then renders itself as HTML elements.

-With VoK, we create UIs by creating component hierarchies.
+With VoK, we create component hierarchies by employing the DSL Kotlin language feature.
 We will now show how that is done in VoK in a minute.

 > **Note:** Vaadin 8 components are not to be confused with the [Web Components Standard](https://en.wikipedia.org/wiki/Web_Components) which are used by Vaadin 10.